ysard/multiup-cli/README.md

 By removing --view option, the files will be really sent.

-To retrieve only the links for each file, append the following instruction to your previous command:
+To retrieve only the links for each file, you will have to append the following instruction to your previous command:

-    command 2> links.txt
+    multiup-cli [...]
+2> links.txt

-Note: This feature will be improved in the near future.
+or you can use a specific parameter:

+    multiup-cli [...] --output mylinks.txt

 # Compilation